megabass00/giphyjs/README.md

 # GiphyJS

 Project based on NodeJS, Express and MongoDB.
 Composed by frontend/backend with register and login users, and API with JWS token.
-Exists a [complementary project](https://github.com/megabass00/giphyjs-frontend) wich consumes API build in Angular 7.
+Exists a [complementary project](https://github.com/megabass00/giphyjs-frontend) wich consumes the API and it had built in Angular 7.

 ## To use